Electronic data in their original form. Baseband refers to analog or digital data before being intermixed with other data. See

 100Base-T).

-When a compressed digital audio signal such as MP3 is transcoded to another format, it is decompressed back to the original bit rate (the baseband signal) before it is compressed into the new format (for a specific example, see
+When a compressed digital signal such as MP3 is transcoded to another audio format, it is first decompressed back to the original bit rate (baseband signal) before it is compressed into the new format; for an example, see

 baseband processor.